tlokeshkumar/tlokeshkumar.github.io/_posts/2020-05-14-interpretable-linear-regression-1.md

 In the above graph, you can see that NEF values for some predictors are **negative**, and since $$\eqref{r2_nef}$$ is valid irrespective of the presence of multicollinearity or not, we also notice some predictors having NEF values **$$> 1.0$$**.
 So **the notion of NEF values capturing influences of individual predictors breaks down.**

 This calls for a more sophisticated and interesting measure called **Incremental Net Effects** which takes support from **co-operative game theory**, which I have also plotted in the above plot.
 You can notice how incremental net effects can spread the influence effectively among the predictors.
 Also, it has interesting properties like its always positive (even in the correlated case when net effects become negative) and like net effects, they sum up to $$R^2$$.

+Want to know how to approach problems involving interpretability in linear regression?
+Do check out [The In-Depth Guide to Interpretability Analysis in Linear Regression]({{ site.baseurl }}{% link _posts/2020-05-18-interpretability-analysis.md %})!